DannyHeeley/Algorithm-Visualiser/README.md

 # Algorithm Visualiser

-A dynamic and interactive visualisation tool for understanding and learning algorithms.
+A dynamic and interactive tool for visualising algorithms.

 This project brings commonly used algorithms to life, enabling users to see how they work through visual animations.